NVIDIA-AI-IOT/deepstream_tao_apps/README.md

   This is **ONLY** needed when running *SSD*, *DSSD*, *RetinaNet*, and *PeopleSegNet* models because some TRT plugins such as BatchTilePlugin required by these models is not supported by TensorRT7.x native package.

-  Note:This is alos needed for *YOLOV3* , *YOLOV4* if you are using TRT7.2 backward version
+  Note:This is also needed for *YOLOV3* , *YOLOV4* if you are using TRT version(such as TRT7.1) before TRT7.2

 ## Download